jrrddev/jrrddev/README.md

 * Currently pursuing a bachelor's degree in Information Technology.
 * As of now, I'm strengthening my fundamentals in the JavaScript stack and building projects integrated with AI.

 Hi!
 I am Jared, a web developer who loves creating impactful tools and solving complex problems.
-From personal portfolios to practical, client tailored applications, I use my core stack HTML, CSS, JavaScript, PHP, React, and Next.js to bring functional digital solutions to life.
+From personal portfolios to practical, client tailored applications, I use my core stack HTML, CSS, JavaScript, PHP, React, and Next.js to bring functional digital solutions to life. <br>
 I’m currently focused on strengthening my JavaScript fundamentals and experimenting with AI integration, while preparing for a long-term career in software engineering, networking, or cybersecurity.

 ---